 What is a learning experience?

-First, what is an experience?
+What is an experience?

-An experience is any situation you encounter that takes a certain amount of time and that leaves some kind of impression.
+"An experience is any situation you encounter that takes a certain amount of time and that leaves some kind of impression."

 A learning experience is any experience you learn from.
 Simple as that!